eXascaleInfolab/TSM-Bench/generation/README.md

 to run the TS-LSH pipeline, this will decompose the time series data using the STL-Robust decomposition, train a model for each component, generate new time series data then reconstruct the time series data.

-## Generated time series data sample

-After running the generation script, the output is:

-* *results/dataset/decomposition/*: the  STL-Robust decomposition result.
-* *results/dataset/model/*: the learned models. trainResidue for example is the model built by learning from the Residue component, model/trainOri is the model built by learning from the original data.
-* *results/dataset/model/train{Ori, Trend, Seasonality, Residue}/fake.csv*: the generated data from the associated model as windows.
-* *results/dataset/model/train{Ori, Trend, Seasonality, Residue}/fake_long.csv*: the generated data from the associated model as long time series that are constructed by merging windows.
-* *results/dataset/generated_long_components.csv*: the generated data as long time series that are constructed by merging windows..
-* *results/dataset/generated-components-summed.csv*: the generated data that sum the components windows.results/results_metrics.json: metrics on the generated data.